ArchaeoComp/MeshSectionToolset/README.md

 # MeshSectionToolset

 An open-source toolkit for archaeologists and researchers to explore 3D artifacts, especially pottery.
 This project simplifies morphometric analysis by leveraging Blender's Geometry Nodes and Python scripting.
+This code is part of the article: Košťál, M. - Nosek, V. - Macháček, J. 2025.
+Advancing the Morphometric Analysis of Early Medieval Slavic Pottery: A Semi-Automated 3D Toolset for Virtual Sections.
+Journal of Archaeological Science https://doi.org/10.1016/j.jas.2025.106314

 ---

 ## Description

 MeshSectionToolset facilitates the semi-automated generation of virtual cross-sections for 3D models.
 Designed for non-standard, asymmetrical, handmade artifacts like pottery, it extracts morphometric data and exports it for further analysis.
 The toolset is optimized for speed, precision, and accessibility to researchers with minimal programming experience.
+It is based on the Blender 4.3 software.
 This archive contains two subfolders:

+### General section generator - tool for quick sectioning of the 3D models

 ### Data_extraction_blend_files
  - `Slicing_tool_pottery.blend` - file with geometry nodes setup to perform 3D model to 2D sections (polylines)